 How to Prep for Hurricane Season

 Go Over Your Insurance Policy

-Most insurance policies don’t cover flood damage, which is a pretty bad thing for those of you who live in areas that could be affected by a hurricane.
-Be sure that you go over your insurance policy and add any additional coverage, along with wind protection and wind-blown water damage with your insurance professional.
+Most insurance policies don’t cover flood damage, which is a significant drawback for those living in areas prone to hurricanes.
+Be sure to review your insurance policy and add any additional coverage, including wind protection and wind-blown water damage, with your insurance professional.
+Keep in mind that you can ask your insurance company if you are eligible to purchase flood insurance.

 Keep Your Important Documents Protected and Secure

-Another thing that I’d strongly encourage you to do is to have all your important documents kept in a waterproof safe or container.
-That way you can quickly grab all your important information if you have to evacuate in a hurry.
-This includes marriage and birth certificates, social security cards, insurance papers, and also any valuables that you want to keep with you.
+Another thing I strongly encourage you to do is keep all your essential documents in a waterproof safe or container.
+That way, you can quickly grab all your important information if you have to evacuate in a hurry.
+This includes marriage and birth certificates, social security cards, insurance papers, and any valuables that you want to keep with you.
+All these documents contain sensitive information that you don’t want floating down the street or available to possible looters.

 Take Inventory

-Taking an inventory of all the valuable possessions in your home is important for a number of reasons.
-For starters, it will determine whether you have adequate enough insurance coverage for all of your belongings.
-An inventory will also help speed up your claim and make sure that you’re receiving enough for your losses.
+Taking an inventory of all your valuable possessions in the home is essential for several reasons.
+For starters, it will determine whether you have adequate insurance coverage for all of your belongings.
+An inventory will also help expedite your claim and ensure that you’re receiving a sufficient amount for your losses.

-It will also come in handy if you have to apply for disaster aid.
-Your inventory checklist should be put alongside your other important documents and taken with you if you’re forced to evacuate.
-This is an important part of learning how to prep for hurricane season.
+It will also be helpful if you need to apply for disaster aid.
+Your inventory checklist should be put alongside your other essential documents and taken with you if you’re forced to evacuate.
+This is an integral part of learning how to prep for hurricane season.
+Be sure to include photos so you can prove you actually own what you’re claiming.

+How to Prep for Hurricane Season